artefactual-labs/am/compose/README.md

 ## Upgrading to the latest version of Archivematica

-The installation instructions above will install the submodules defined in https://github.com/artefactual-labs/am/tree/master/src which are from the qa/1.x branches of Archivematica and the Storage Service
+The installation instructions above will install the submodules defined in https://github.com/artefactual-labs/am/tree/master/src which are from the `qa/1.x` branch of Archivematica and the `qa/0.x` branch of Archivematica Storage Service.

-To upgrade your installation to include the most recent changes in the qa/1.x branches, use the following commands:
+To upgrade your installation to include the most recent changes in the submodules, use the following commands:

     $ git pull --rebase
     $ git submodule update --init --recursive
-    $ docker-compose build
-    $ docker-compose up -d
+    $ docker-compose up -d --force-recreate --build
     $ make bootstrap
     $ make restart-am-services